artefactual/atom-docs/user-manual/import-export/csv-import.rst

    If your CSV import contains physical storage information, the CSV file must contain information in both of the physical object storage fields: *physicalObjectName* and *physicalObjectLocation*.
-Entering information in *physicalObjectName* only will result in the creation of duplicates, as AtoM defaults to duplicates rather than accidentally merging separate records with the same location.
+Entering information in *physicalObjectName* only will result in the creation of duplicates, since AtoM defaults to duplicates rather than accidentally merging separate records with the same location.
 For example, several collections may contain physicalObjectName Box 1, but adding physicalObjectLocation Shelf 1 will differentiate it from Box 1 on Shelf 5.